 Sepia fish.
-The cuttlefish is an amazing jet-powered chameleon clam.
+The cuttlefish is an amazing jet-powered chameleon mollusk.
 The most famous species of cuttlefish are

 Paula Weston

-green blood, three hearts and the ability to change the color of the skin...
-At first glance, you might think that we are talking about some kind of 'bizarre alien' or an animal from a science fiction movie.
+Green blood, three hearts and the ability to change the color of the skin...
+At first glance, you might think that we are talking about some kind of “bizarre alien” or an animal from a science-fiction film.
 In fact, it is a seafood delicacy.

-Surprisingly complex animals live in the waters of the world's oceans.
-But none of these animals can be compared in their complexity with cuttlefish.
-The sea cuttlefish has gained wide popularity because of its shell, which can often be found at the bottom of cages with budgerigars.
-However, cuttlefish is much more than just a source of calcium for caged birds.
+The waters of the world's oceans are home to amazingly complex animals.
+But none of these animals compares in complexity to the cuttlefish.
+The sea cuttlefish has become widely known because of its shell, which can often be found at the bottom of cages with budgies.
+However, cuttlefish are much more than just a source of calcium for caged birds.

-In addition to being able to disguise its body in various environments, it can change the color of its cover, especially when it is in an agitated state.
+In addition to the ability to camouflage its body in various environmental conditions, it can change the color of its cover, especially when it is in an excited state.
 At the same time, the body of this mollusk seems to flash from yellow to red-orange and blue-green colors.

 The cuttlefish eye, like the squid eye, has a structure very similar to the human eye.
-But evolutionists believe that these eyes evolved separately, and that their similarity is just a 'coincidence'.
+But evolutionists believe that these eyes evolved separately, and that their similarity is simply a 'coincidence'.

-The Giant Australian is considered a favorite of divers, especially during the breeding season, when the usually shy underwater animals become friendly and sometimes chase divers through the water, often remaining calm even when petted or scratched.
+The giant Australian is considered a favorite of divers, especially during the breeding season, when the usually shy underwater animals become friendly and sometimes chase divers in the water, often remaining calm even when scratched or petted.

-Cuttlefish belongs to the class of mollusks Cephalopoda, which means 'cephalopods'.
+Cuttlefish belongs to the class of mollusks Cephalopoda, which means ‘cephalopods’.
 This mollusk got its name from two Greek words kephale (head) and podes (legs).
-It ranges in size from 2.4 centimeters (about one inch) to 90 centimeters (three feet) long (and even more like a species of giant Australian cuttlefish that can reach the size of a small human).
+Its sizes range from 2.4 centimeters (about one inch) to 90 centimeters (three feet) in length (and even larger, such as a species of giant Australian cuttlefish that can reach the size of a small person).

 Type: Mollusca